-The second largest body of water wholly within the State of Vermont, with roughly half of its 2,185 acres of water surface lying within the Town of Wilmington, is currently owned and operated by a utility company (TransCanada).3 Although the lake serves as an integral component of a utility company's hydroelectric enterprise, it is now a vital part of Wilmington's economy and landscape.
+The second largest body of water wholly within the State of Vermont, with roughly half of its 2,185 acres of water surface lying within the Town of Wilmington, is currently owned and operated by a utility company (TransCanada).
+However, TransCanada has their entire network of hydropower dams for sale.
+It is likely we will have a new owner of the lake in the not distant future.
+The State of Vermont is one of the potential buyers considering the merits of controlling more of their future energy sources.
+Lacking the skills in running hydropower systems they would lease the operations back to another organization.
+Depending on who ultimately buys the lake there is the potential or greater local control.
+Although the lake serves as an integral component of a utility company's hydroelectric enterprise, it is now a vital part of Wilmington's economy and landscape.
 The power company has been, and continues to be, attentive to and supportive of collateral use of the lake.